Jenniferz28/Time-Series-ARIMA-XGBOOST-RNN/README.md

 as extra features.

 #### (iii) Multivariate LSTM
-Include the features per timestamp Sub metering 1, Sub metering 2 and Sub metering 3 and our target variable into the RNNCell for the multivariate time-series LSTM model.
+Include the features per timestamp Sub metering 1, Sub metering 2 and Sub metering 3,date, time and our target variable into the RNNCell for the multivariate time-series LSTM model.